Four Months Later

 Alassiel let out a sigh of relief.
 “That’s something,” she whispered.
 The Duchy of Easthaven was one of the few territories they hadn’t been able to make contact with after the Lahk’s fall… demons had come through the gaps in the Veil and utterly overwhelmed it, enslaving much of its population.
 With her victory, the Veil had stopped its collapse and no further demons were entering… but she could still see Entropy’s shadow in her minds eye, attempting to slither into the barricade one bit at a time.
 It made her want to shudder.
 Unfortunately, the Veil’s restoration did nothing to remove the demons that had already made it in… they would have to be hunted down.

 Hence Nessira’s warband.

-She turned to glance at the noirette.
-“I suppose its too much to ask for to have only good news today.”
+She turned to glance at the former demon.
+“I suppose its too much to ask for to have only good news today?”